asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 [<img src="square_spiral.png" class="screenshot" />](square_spiral.png)

-A colorful hexagon spiral program:
+This is a hexagon spiral program:

 ```python
 from turtle import *